-We all are scared and attracted by the mystery of the haunted places in India, but still we always wish to visit these places at least once in life.
-You would have heard lot of stories why you should avoid these places but still we always try to find out why do we need to avoid these haunted sites.
+We all are scared and attracted by the mystery of the haunted places in India, but still we always wish to visit these horror places at least once in life.
+You would have heard lot of stories why you should avoid haunted places but still we always try to find out why do we need to avoid them.

 So today I’m shedding some light on the most famous horror places of India.
 Let’s discover the creepy stories, myths, fictions, and the truth hiding behind these mysterious places.